alex-huth/alex-huth.github.io/_pages/research.md

 ## Ice sheets

-I am a developer of MOM6-IS, a fully-coupled ice-sheet component for GFDL climate models that is embedded within the ocean model MOM6 (publication in prep).
+I am a developer of MOM6-IS, the ice-sheet component of GFDL coupled models that is embedded within the ocean model MOM6 (publication in prep).

 I am also working on methods to simulate calving of large icebergs.
 These methods combine [damage mechanics](https://doi.org/10.1029/2020MS002292) and the particle-based [material point method](https://doi.org/10.1029/2020MS002277) (which was more famously used for animating snow in Disney's *Frozen*).
 Here, damage captures crevassing and full-thickness fracturing (rifting) that can lead to calving.
 I recently simulated the calving of iceberg A68 from the Larsen C ice shelf (see below).
 Subsequent simulations revealed how ice mélange and contact between rift flanks can control where rifts propagate, and therefore, the size of any resulting icebergs.
 See [manuscript](https://doi.org/10.1017/jog.2023.71).